 You’re a hiring manager and you’re suspicious.
 In the pile of job applications you’re sifting through, some stand out because they read like a dream: cover letters that hit all the relevant keywords and resumes with all the required and preferred skills.
 But are they too perfect?
 How do you know if a candidate is lying on a resume?

 As it turns out, a fair dose of suspicion may be warranted.
-A recent Robert Half survey found that almost half of workers (46 percent) polled know people who have misrepresented themselves on their job application.
+A North American Robert Half survey found that almost half of workers (46 per cent) polled know people who have misrepresented themselves on their job application.

 Lying on a resume is a valid concern for employers — if you make a bad hire, the cost and productivity loss of a do-over can be surprisingly high.
 Let’s say you hire an administrative assistant, but it later turns out their word-processing skills aren’t “expert” level as they professed in their resume.
 It’s a drag on your operation to have to replace employees who don’t live up to expectations or who can’t perform the task they said they could.